jdgmn/InkedInLIFT/README.md

 - **Database Integration**: Efficient storage and retrieval of member information.
 - **Responsive Design**: User-friendly and accessible on the web browser.
 - **Error Handling**: Includes validation and feedback for user inputs.
+- **Theme Options**: Dark and light mode to suit user preferences and accessibility.

 ## 👥 Authors